 5. Self-Incriminating Evidence

-Not everything you see on social media is legal.
-And while it’s one thing to get fined or fired over a joke or incendiary comment, it’s something else entirely to break the law and leave the evidence on your account for all to see.
+While you definitely don’t want to get fired over a joke or incendiary comment, it’s something else entirely to break the law and leave the evidence on social media for all to see.

 6. Expensive New Purchases